 The exoskeleton is non-living so it cannot grow with the insect when it is in its larval form or as an adult.
 Insects shed their old exoskeletons, expand to a larger size and then wait for the new exoskeleton to harden.
 This is called moulting, and it happens many times during an insect’s lifespan.
 One of the most common signs of moulting comes in the spring when we find cicada shells (exoskeletons) on trees and fences.

 The head is the top section of an insect’s body.
 Many of the insect’s sense organs are located here.
 A pair of antennae allow insects to smell, feel the surface of an object, sense hot and cold, listen to sounds or detect movement.
 Insects have a pair of compound eyes – each made up of thousands of lenses.
 Compound eyes provide a wider field of vision, which is really useful for flight or when hunting prey.
-Insects may also have simple eyes called
+Insects may also have simple eyes called ocelli, which consist of single lenses.
+They allow insects to sense light and dark.
+You can see three ocelli on the head of the wasp in this image – they look like black bumps.

 The insect’s mouthparts are also on the head.
 Insects have evolved mouthparts for a variety of purposes.
 Insects such as beetles and grasshoppers have mouthparts that allow them to chew.
-Butterflies and moths have a
+Butterflies and moths have a proboscis that allows them suck liquids.
+Insects like mosquitoes have mouthparts that pierce their food, while houseflies sponge their food, dissolving it in saliva before sucking it up.

 The thorax is an insect’s middle section.
 It consists of three segments.
 Each segment has a pair of jointed legs.
 An insect’s legs are adapted to suit their lifestyle and habitat.
 They include: